 Your inverter takes the DC energy your panels creates, and converts it into AC energy for your home.

 Use the energy you need in your home.
 Hint: it’s generally better to use what you generate, so do the washing while the sun shines.

 Any excess power you don’t use gets exported to the grid.
 The excess solar is registered on your bill as a credit, called a Feed-in Tariff.

 Are batteries readily available, or a thing of the future?

 The combination of rooftop solar systems and home battery systems can be an effective way to save on your energy bills, and can offer another level of power independence.

 Feed-in Tariffs aren’t what they used to be, and you are usually much better off using the energy you generate, rather than exporting it to the grid.
 A home battery system is a great way to ensure you are using more of what you generate.

-Plus, with a home battery system, you can be part of things like our Virtual Power Plant programs GridImpact or Chargeforce.
+Plus, with a home battery system, you can be part of things like Virtual Power Plant programs.